概要

 16:30

-Session 4 [Co-hosted by OECD/NEA]
+Session 4 [Co-host: OECD/NEA]

 Addressing Nuclear Workforce Challenges from an International Perspective